Michael Seth Silverman: Work in Africa

-Dr. Silverman worked in Africa to treat mothers during pregnancy and their newborn babies noting that treatment for H.I.V., syphilis, malaria and high blood pressure, can make enormous differences in whether mother and baby survive the birth.
-Many African women relied on traditional healers during pregnancy and only went to clinics during labour.
+Silverman worked in Africa to treat mothers during pregnancy and their newborn babies noting that treatment for H.I.V., syphilis, malaria and high blood pressure, can make enormous differences in whether mother and baby survive the birth.
+Many African women relied on traditional healers during pregnancy and only went to clinics during labor.
 In order to entice them to visit doctors during pregnancy, he instituted a program of ultrasounds with the promise that the women could see their unborn baby.
-This was a tremendous incentive and caused a jump in antenatal clinic visits by pregnant women.
+This was a tremendous incentive and caused a jump in antenatal clinic visits by pregnant women. in 1997, Ve'ahavta's founder, Avrum Rosensweig, arranged for $12,000 in donated medicine and pharmaceuticals from Apotex and Novopharm and arranged for emergency supplied once Silverman and is team encountered malaria and typhoid in children.

-Dr. Silverman also led a study linking the rise of tuberculosis with food shortages in Zimbabwe following the economic collapse.
+Silverman also led a study linking the rise of tuberculosis with food shortages in Zimbabwe following the economic collapse.
 Locals were particularly susceptible to infectious diseases including HIV.

 The economic collapse also led to a decrease in HIV infections.
 Silverman pointed to the fact that sex workers could not ply their trade if people had no money to employ them.

 Treatment of C. difficile with fecal transplantation

-Dr. Silverman was one of the first North American physicians to use fecal transplantation in the treatment of recurrent C. difficile infection.
+Silverman was one of the first North American physicians to use fecal transplantation in the treatment of recurrent C. difficile infection.
 He demonstrated that the procedure could be both efficacious and made simple enough for patients to do on their own at home.
-He studies ways to try to reduce the overuse of antibiotics in the community, and is also actively involved in trying to reduce the incidence of life-threatening infections such as HIV, hepatitis and endocarditis (a heart valve infection) in people who inject drugs.
+He also studies ways to try to reduce the overuse of antibiotics in the community.
+This may help reduce the incidence of C. difficile.

+Fecal microbiota transplantation plus anti-PD-1 immunotherapy in advanced melanoma: a phase I trial

+In a world-first clinical trial published in the journal Nature Medicine, a multi-centre study from Lawson Health Research Institute, the Centre hospitalier de l'Université de Montréal (CHUM) and the Jewish General Hospital (JGH) has found fecal microbiota transplants (FMT) from healthy donors are safe and show promise in improving response to immunotherapy in patients with advanced melanoma.

 Treatment of metabolic disease and weight gain with fecal transplantation

-In a Canadian study where Silverman served as principal investigator, the effects of fecal transplants on liver fat in people with fatty liver disease showed changes in the recipients’ guts, making the gut membrane less permeable, or “leaky.”
+In a Canadian study where Silverman served as principal investigator, the effects of fecal transplants on liver fat in people with fatty liver disease showed changes in the recipients' guts, making the gut membrane less permeable, or "leaky."

 "This is important because one hypothesis for how an abnormal microbiome could contribute to metabolic disease and weight gain is by damaging the gut barrier that keeps toxins and pathogens from crossing into the bloodstream.
-When this occurs, it can set off a cascade of inflammation, contributing to insulin resistance, cardiovascular disease and autoimmune conditions, said Dr. Michael Silverman, the lead author of the study and the chairman of infectious diseases at Western University in Ontario”, the New York Times reported.
+When this occurs, it can set off a cascade of inflammation, contributing to insulin resistance, cardiovascular disease and autoimmune conditions, said Dr. Michael Silverman, the lead author of the study and the chairman of infectious diseases at Western University in Ontario", the New York Times reported.